JohnLCaron/egk-ec/docs/CommandLineInterface.md

 You must specify outputDir or encryptDir.
 The former copies ElectionInit and writes encrypted ballots to standard election record.
 The latter writes just the encrypted ballots to the specified directory.

-This run multithreaded, and you cannot use it to do ballot chaining.
+This runs multithreaded, and you cannot use it to do ballot chaining or challenges.

 Example:

 ````
-/usr/bin/java \
-  -classpath build/libs/egk-ec-2.1-SNAPSHOT-uber.jar \
+java -classpath build/libs/egk-ec-2.1-SNAPSHOT-uber.jar \
   org.cryptobiotic.eg.cli.RunBatchEncryption \
     -in src/test/data/keyceremony/runFakeKeyCeremonyAllEc \
     -ballots src/test/data/fakeBallots \